LearnCodeWithH/indesign-scripts/README.md

   * For example, you can copy all files from this repository into there.
 * Scripts in that folder will appear in the scripts panel window.

+## Libraries

+Some scripts make use of the awesome [JSON-Action-Manager](https://codeberg.org/tonton-pixel/json-photoshop-scripting/src/branch/master/JSON-Action-Manager) project to keep sane when scripting action manager.

 ## Scripts

 ### Style Scripts